lbelzile/longevity/README.md

 excess lifetime of old people.
 Functionalities include

-Parametric models for excess lifetime (exponential, Gompertz, Weibull, generalized Pareto, extended generalized Pareto), with
+Parametric models for excess lifetime (exponential, Gompertz, Weibull, generalized Pareto, extended generalized Pareto, piecewise generalized Pareto), with

--   maximum likelihood estimation
+-   maximum likelihood estimation routines
--   simulation for doubly truncated data
+-   simulation of doubly truncated data
 -   hazard plots with profile-likelihood based confidence intervals
--   threshold selection diagnostics
+-   threshold selection diagnostics with profile and Wald pointwise confidence intervals
--   likelihood ratio tests for features
+-   likelihood ratio tests for a categorical explanatory
 -   quantile-quantile plots
 -   bootstrap goodness-of-fit tests
 -   likelihood ratio tests for nested models

-The package will also include tools for esitmation of the nonparametric hazard estimates of Turnbull (1978) with pointwise confidence intervals.
+The package also includes tools for estimation of the nonparametric hazard using the EM algorithm of Turnbull (1976).

 ## Installation